bluewaysw/pcgeos/TechDocs/Markdown/Tools/tswatcm.md

 the start and end of the prompt line, and Delete removes the character under the cursor.
 This does not replace the tcsh-style Ctrl-key commands; Ctrl-p and Ctrl-n remain available for history navigation.
-To disable the modern prompt keys, and Linux mouse-wheel source-window scrolling, add the following line to SWAT.RC:
+To disable the modern prompt keys and Linux mouse-wheel source-window scrolling, add the following line to SWAT.RC:

     var modernPromptKeys 0